-Stereotactic Radiosurgery (SRS) and Stereotactic Laser Ablation (SLA) are two minimally invasive surgical procedures that use computers and advanced technologies to target and lesion precise areas of the brain.
+Stereotactic Radiosurgery (SRS) and Stereotactic Laser Ablation (SLA) are two minimally invasive surgical procedures that use computers and advanced technologies to locate and target lesions in precise areas of the brain.
 SRS and SLA offer an alternative to people with epilepsy caused by masses (tumors) in the brain or vascular (arteriovenous) malformations that are difficult to reach through conventional surgery.

 Stereotactic Radiosurgery (SRS)